denvrdata/denvrdemos/yara/README.md

 Configuration complete.
 Open 198.145.127.121.nip.io in your browser.
 ```

 **NOTE** - We've already provided a copy of Denvr's public docs used in the webinar in `data/webui/docs`, but feel free to remove these and add your own.
-For reference, the command used to download the .html files is provided below.
+The command used to download the .html files is provided below for reference.

 ```
 cd data/webui/docs
 wget -q https://docs.denvrdata.com/docs/sitemap.xml --output-document - | grep -E -o "https://docs\.denvrdata\.com[^<]+" | wget -q -E -i - --wait 0
 ```

-Open WebUI should be able to parse common file formats like .txt, .html and .pdf files.
+Open WebUI should be able to parse standard file formats like .txt, .html and .pdf files.

 ## Configuration

-During our webinar we stepped you through our preconfigured Open WebUI container.
+During our webinar, we walked you through our preconfigured Open WebUI container.
 In this section, we'll show you how to configure an Open WebUI RAG pipeline for yourself.
-Feel free to play around with System Prompts, RAG Templates or use your own documents as we work through this section.
+Feel free to play with the system prompts, RAG Templates or reference documents as we work through this section.

 ### Authentication

-Assuming you haven't uncommented the line `WEBUI_AUTH=False` in the `.config/webui.env` file, you'll be prompted to create the initial admin account.
+If you haven't uncommented the line `WEBUI_AUTH=False` in the `.config/webui.env` file, you'll be prompted to create the initial admin account.
 For this example, we'll stick to simple email/password authentication.

 <p float="left">